nathania-haryanto/ng-adv/Demos/10-microfrontends/01-microfontend/readme.md

 - Event Grid Topic receives a CloudEvent triggered by `post-order.http`
 - A function app with that:
   - Acts as an endpoint for the event grid topic webhook subscription using a binding
-  - Communicates with the SignalR service
+  - Communicates with the SignalR service that provides a real time connection to the orders dashboard
-- Azure SignalR Service providing real-time communication between Angular and the az function app

-  > Note: The demo is an updated and modernized version of [https://github.com/DavidGSola/serverless-eventgrid-viewer](https://github.com/DavidGSola/serverless-eventgrid-viewer)

 ### Setup & Steps